intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 f.fit(...)
 f.predict(...)
 ```
-Refer to API docs of each Forecaster for detailed usage instructions and examples.
+View [Quick Start](../QuickStart/chronos-tsdataset-forecaster-quickstart.md) for a more detailed example.
+Refer to [API docs](../../PythonAPI/Chronos/forecasters.html) of each Forecaster for detailed usage instructions and examples.

 <span id="LSTMForecaster"></span>
 ###### **4.3.1 LSTMForecaster**